The Constitutional Court rejects the suspension of the Agents’ Law

 AI

-The preliminary hearings on the lawsuits filed against the Foreign Agents Law by Zurabishvili and 121 civil society, media, and opposition MPs were held between August 29 and 31.
+The preliminary hearings on the lawsuits filed against the Foreign Agents Law by President Zurabishvili and 121 civil society, media, and opposition MPs were held between August 29 and 31.

 The Court determined that the applicants had not provided enough evidence that the organizations that will continue to work as ‘foreign agent’ will suffer substantial reputational damages for the law to suspend before the Court makes its final ruling.
 The Court noted that, if the law is found to be unconstitutional by the Court, the situation will return back to the way it was before it was enacted.
 Therefore, any reputational damage caused will be gone.

-The Court also found out that, since the of Justice had not yet begun monitoring any organizations, “there isn’t an imminent threat” of this monitoring process interfering with the ‘s working process and, therefore, it couldn’t be a reason for the law’s inaction.
+The Court also found out that, since the Ministry of Justice had not yet begun monitoring any organizations, “there isn’t an imminent threat” of this interfering with the ‘s working process and, therefore, it couldn’t be a reason for the law’s inaction.
 The court also stated that fines against organizations that could stop their work are not a reason to stop the law, since they haven’t been issued yet.

-The Court said that there was not enough evidence to show that the Court’s final decision would not be sufficient to restore the Integration process if the law had been stopped.
+The Court said that there was not enough evidence to show that the Court’s final decision would not be sufficient to restore the EU Integration process if the law had been stopped.

 The Court also claims that “even though the court suspends its operation, it cannot remove the law from the legal space nor can it create legitimate expectations that it will be recognised as unconstitutional.”
 Finally, it concludes that “no justification has yet been provided for why suspending the law’s operation pending a substantive assessment will increase the risk of worsening relationships with the European Union.”
 Even if you agree with the applicant’s argumentation about the dangers of the Law, the results that the applicant wants to achieve are not linked to a temporary suspension.

-Notably, the judges Giorgi Kverenchkhiladze, Teimuraz Tuhushi, and Eva Gotsiridze have issued dissenting opinions on the non-satisfaction to the plaintiff’s demand for suspension of disputed norms.
+Notably, the Giorgi Kverenchkhiladze, Teimuraz Tuhushi, and Eva Gotsiridze have issued dissenting opinions on the non-satisfaction to the plaintiff’s demand for suspension of disputed norms.
 1828 and No. 1834 “On the Transparency of Foreign Influence”, in relation to Articles 78 of Georgia’s Constitution, as part of a request for recognition of this law as unconstitutional.
 The dissenting views are not yet publicly available.

 Some parts of the appeals were not accepted for substantive consideration